kriti25bce10110-sketch/Smart-Study-Planner/README.md

 - Real-time tracking

 # What I Learned
-Basics of Artificial Intelligence and Machine Learning How Linear Regression works
+-Basics of Artificial Intelligence and Machine Learning -How Linear Regression works
-How to train and use ML models
+-How to train and use ML models
-Combining ML predictions with AI decision-making Building a complete project with code and documentation
+-Combining ML predictions with AI decision-making -Building a complete project with code and documentation